-Under the ADA and the subsequent amendments in 2008, a disability is a physical or mental impairment that substantially limits one or more major life activity.
-The ADA and ADAAA (not to be confused with the AAA motor club or AARP senior citizens advocate) exclude certain conditions specifically in the text (such as bisexually) but obesity is not specifically excluded.
-“Regular” obesity is not a disability because it is not considered to substantially limit one or more major life activity.
-Severe or morbid obesity is considered a disability by the EEOC and the federal courts that have ruled on the issue following the passage of the ADAAA.
+Under the ADA a disability is a physical or mental impairment that substantially limits one or more major life activity.
+The ADA and ADAAA exclude certain conditions specifically in the text (such as bisexually); but obesity is not one of them.
+“Regular” obesity is not a disability because it does not substantially limit one or more major life activity.
+Severe or morbid obesity is a disability.
 Morbid obesity substantially limits the person’s ability to walk, stand, kneel, stoop and breathe.
 These are all “major life activities” under the ADA and ADAAA.

 What this means for you

 For employers, it’s long past time to recognize that obesity can present liability under the ADA.
-Employers do not have to rubber stamp-approve all obesity-related accommodation requests but nor can employers automatically feed those requests into the shredder.
-They need to be considered appropriately like any other ADA accommodation request.
-Additionally, employers need to be mindful of liability for disability-based harassment of employees and that includes severely obese employees.
-Stereotypes, jokes, derogatory comments and other weight-related content can form the basis for an obesity-related harassment or hostile work environment claim.
+Employers do not have to rubber stamp-approve all obesity-related accommodation requests; but nor can employers automatically feed those requests into the shredder.
+They need consideration like any other ADA accommodation request.
+Additionally, employers need to stay mindful of liability for disability-based harassment of employees and that includes severely obese employees.
+Stereotypes, derogatory comments and other weight-related content can form the basis for an obesity-related harassment or hostile work environment claim.

 For employees with severe obesity and physiological conditions that cause above-normal weight, be aware of your employment situation.
-If you require an accommodation to your work conditions or work responsibilities then you need to make an appropriate accommodation request.
-Be mindful of whether you are being discriminated against in work assignments, promotions, etc. on the basis of your weight.
-Also keep in mind that if you are regularly being subjected to comments about your weight that you should follow your employer’s anti-harassment policy to complain to the appropriate management or HR personnel to protect possible claims of harassment.
-If you believe you have already suffered discrimination on the basis of your weight, contact my firm to discuss your case.
+If you require an accommodation then you need to make an appropriate accommodation request.
+Be mindful of discrimination in work assignments, promotions, etc. on the basis of your weight.
+If subjected to comments about your weight you should follow your employer’s anti-harassment policy.